-This dish is great served with creamy mashed potato and stir-fried cabbage!
+This hearty dish is great served with creamy mashed potato and steamed green veg.
 You could also make this with venison as well.

 What to do:

 Place the flour in a bowl and season with the sea salt and black pepper.
 Coat the beef in the seasoned flour.
 Heat the butter and the oil in an oven proof casserole dish.
 When hot cook the beef in batches, frying for 3-4 minutes, until golden brown on all sides.
 Remove the seared beef from the casserole onto a dish and set aside.

 Add the onions, garlic and carrots to the casserole dish adding a little more oil if necessary and fry for 2-3 minutes until soft.